HamRadioTools/hamradio_tools/docs/security/grandfathering-maths.md

 Entry to S3 should be the result of an explicit community/governance action (for example, a suspension vote) rather than an automatic calculation; grace expiry alone sends users back to S0.

+Suspension policy:

+- **Freeze (default):** block new outbound votes from S3 users; keep their existing outbound votes in place so dependents stay stable while remediation happens.
+- **Withdraw (escalation):** retire outbound votes on suspension to cut influence; dependents must recover via other external votes or grace.
+Use this for confirmed abuse.

 ---

 ## Algorithm